mcxa8/zksync-era/infrastructure/protocol-upgrade/README.md

 This command will also generate facet cuts for all facets.

 Alternatively, you can deploy facets individually using the following command:
+8. `private-key` - If not specified, the default key from the default mnemonic will be used.
+Always specify it explicitly.

 ```bash
 $ zk f yarn start facets deploy \
 --private-key <private-key> \